 Full disclosure: Ads & Affiliate Links

-Speaking of ad blockers, I’ve tried to keep the ads to a minimum, refusing to implement the more profitable but highly annoying full-page takeovers, pop-over nag screens, and auto-running videos that personally push me away from visiting a site.
-Whether you click or not, the pennies do add up and the proceeds help offset the hosting and domain costs which we cover out of our personal income.
+I’ve tried to keep the ads to a minimum, refusing to implement the more profitable but highly annoying full-page takeovers, pop-up nag screens, and auto-running videos that personally push me away from visiting a site.
+Whether you click or not, the pennies do add up and the proceeds help offset the hosting and domain costs which we otherwise cover out of pocket.

-For games that you can still buy I try to link to Amazon, GOG.com, and Play-Asia who offer affiliate programs.
-If you buy a game through these links, we get a little cut of the sale price.
+For games that you can still buy you may find links on the site to Amazon, GOG.com, and Play-Asia who offer affiliate programs.
+If you buy a game through these links, we get a little cut of the sale price which also goes to keeping the site up and running.

 Why WordPress?

 I’m more of a tinkerer than a coder.
-Rather than spend years learning to hand-craft a database I chose to get started as soon as possible with a platform I’m familiar with, and that’s WordPress.
+Rather than spend years learning to hand craft a database I chose to get started as soon as possible with a platform I’m familiar with, and that’s WordPress.
 Thanks to a handful of plugins and my understanding of CSS, PHP, and javascript I’ve built and refreshed the site a number of times since 2016.
-It makes for a more manual process when adding games to the site but it was important for me to get started as soon as possible.
+It makes for a more manual process when adding games to the site but it was important for me to get started as soon as possible, a decision I might regret nowadays with nearly 2,000 pages on the site.

 You can read more about the site’s design, advertising, and data collection on the Privacy Policy page.